wellsjo/cryptowatch-api/README.md

 <a name="CryptoWatch+exchanges"></a>

 ### cryptoWatch.exchanges([active])
-Gets info for all the exchanges
+Gets info for all the exchanges.

 **Kind**: instance method of [<code>CryptoWatch</code>](#CryptoWatch)